the-spyke/undercut/README.md

 ## Usage

 By using latest JS syntax you could get more precise and optimized code.
 Delivering ES Modules makes dependencies clean and gives more possibilities of tree shaking.
-Modern applications are trying to leverage this power and compile their code with [Babel](https://babeljs.io/) or other compilers. `undercut` follows this trend and provides raw code in the package, so you could get best browser and Node experience or customize for your needs.
+Modern applications are trying to leverage this power and compile their code with [Babel](https://babeljs.io/) or other compilers. `undercut` follows this trend and provides raw code in the package, so you could get better browser/node experience and customize for your needs.

 ```js
 import { pull, filter, map, skip, toArray } from "undercut";